 Under Tunisian Law anyone with authority binds the vessel in rem (in rem" actions, meaning that the action is against a thing, rather than against a person).
 The ship can be arrested even if the ship owner's is not the debtor of the maritime claim.
-In order to have his ship released from arrest, the ship owner's have to pay the claim or to give a Bank guarantee issued by a Tunisian bank or else a cash deposit at the General Treasure Department of Tunisia.
-The ship owner's will have to guarantee the payment of the claim, even if a third person charterer, issuer of the Bill of Lading is the debtor toward the arresting party.
-Generally, the vessel, itself, is responsible for payment of claims, liens, mortgages or any other maritime lien that may arise.
-When the owner encumbers a vessel with a First Preferred Ship's Mortgage, it is the vessel that guarantees payment, rather than the owner.
+In order to have his ship released from arrest, the ship owner's have to pay the claim or to give a Bank guarantee issued by a Tunisian bank or else a cash deposit at the General Treasure Department of Tunisia .The ship owner's will have to guarantee the payment of the claim, even if a third person charterer, issuer of the Bill of Lading is the debtor toward the arresting party.
+Generally, the vessel, itself, is responsible owner encumbers a vessel with a First Preferred Ship's Mortgage, it is the vessel that guarantees payment, rather than the owner.
 However, the owner may be personally liable if they signed a personal promise or guaranty to pay.